athom031/athom031.github.io/_posts/2020-06-10-Artificial-Intelligence.md

 ---
 layout: post
-title: "Artificial Intelligence: CS 170 Class Projects"
+title: "Artificial Intelligence and Machine Learning: UCR CS 170"
 ---
-A collection of projects completed in *CS170 - Artificial Intelligence* exploring fundamentals of AI. <br/>
+A collection of projects completed in *CS170 - Artificial Intelligence and Machine Learning*. <br/>

 *Logic Systems*: The ability to take previous data and rules and then manipulate them to create new facts. <br/>
 *Machine Learning*: An application that provides a system with the ability to "learn" from previous data. <br/>